viniciusfacco/deep-neural-network/README.md

 This repository contains the helpers and functions to implement a multi-layer deep neural network.

-All hidden layers employ "relu", while there is a single sigmoid-based output layer.
+All hidden layers employ the relu activation function, while a single output layer employs the sigmoid function.